collective-soundworks/soundworks/README.md

 In order to connect the smartphones with each other, *Soundworks* implements a client/server architecture using a `Node.js` server and WebSockets to pass messages between the server and the clients (currently with the `socket.io` library).

 In general, a *Soundworks* scenario allows different types of clients to connect to the server through different URLs.
-The most important kind clients are the smartphones of the players who take part in the performance (we refer to this type of client as `player`).
+The most important kind clients are the smartphones of the participants who take part in the performance (we refer to this type of client as `player`).
 For convenience, a player connects to the server through the root URL of the application, `http://my.server.address:port/`.

 In addition to the players, a scenario can include other kinds of clients such as:
 - A laptop that provides an interface to control some parameters of the performance in real time.
 We would refer to this type of client as `conductor`.
 These clients would connect to the server through the URL `http://my.server.address:port/conductor`.